Unfortunately, forums are full of well-intentioned advice, which (regrettably) is often wrong and is invariably incomplete, and therefore misleading.

 Bands are either stolen genuine or forged/fake bands (commercially available on the web), or to a lesser extent, reused genuine bands.

 For example, consider a standard production Montecristo No.4.
 Replace the standard band with a forged “Compay” band and it becomes the 2002 Compay 95 Aniversario cigar.
 Alternatively add a supplementary “Reserva” band and it becomes a 2007 Reserva cigar.
-Put these cigars into a "reused" genuine box of the correct type and presto.......apparent genuine cigars.
+Put these cigars into a "reused" genuine box of the correct type and it would be difficult for anyone to dispute that they were genuine cigars.

-Cigars are faked by everyone......from full-time high volume Black Market/criminal organisations; to small time backstreet rollers; down to one-off individuals.
-Be aware, there are fake cigars everywhere.
+Cigar fakers range from full-time high volume Black Market/criminal organisations; to small time backstreet rollers; down to one-off individuals.

 Black market cigars are either knowingly or inadvertently sold by the Grey Market retailer system, or directly by unscrupulous end-user sellers.
 This usually involves large volumes.